kammitama5/kammitama5.github.io/_posts/2018-4-23-Monday-April-23rd.md

 ## What I'm most excited about

-- Having recently been laid off from a gig, I'm excited to just focus 100% on learning Haskell and working with Gabe and Chris, my two mentors.
+- Having recently been laid off from a gig to pay for school and where I live, I'm excited to just focus 100% on learning Haskell and working with Gabe and Chris, my two mentors.
+- Having the whole money thing out of the equation is really satisfying.
+If I could just focus on coding, that would be ideal (and it is now possible!).
+The stress off my back means I can just focus on coding and taking constructive criticism from my mentors.
 - I'm excited about continuing to learn Haskell.
 I really couldn't be happier!
 - Haskell all the things!
 - I'm excited to show the community something I've built in Haskell, with supportive mentors.
 That would be pretty sweet.